Scalable Policy Maximization Under Network Interference: MODEL SETUP

-\begin{assumption} The reward function $r_{t,i}$ satisfies symmetrically received interference if, for all permutations $\tau$, $r_{t,i}(Z_{t,i}, \mbf{Z}_{\mathcal{N}_{t,i}}) = r_{t,i}(Z_{t,i}, \tau(\mbf{Z}_{\mathcal{N}_{t,i}}))$. \end{assumption} Assumption \ref{ass2} states that the direct effect does not interact with the indirect effects.
+\begin{assumption} The reward function $r_{i}$ satisfies symmetrically received interference if, for all permutations $\tau$, $r_{i}(Z_{t,i}, \mbf{Z}_{\mathcal{N}_{t,i}}) = r_{i}(Z_{t,i}, \tau(\mbf{Z}_{\mathcal{N}_{t,i}}))$. \end{assumption} We have dropped the dependence of $r_i$ on $\mathbf{A}_t$ for notational simplicity.
+Assumption \ref{ass2} states that the direct effect does not interact with the indirect effects.
 Assumption \ref{ass3} implies that a node's reward depends only on the number of treated neighbors, not which specific neighbors get treated.
-Allowing $d^1_{t,i}$ to be the number of treated neighbors of node $i$ at time $t$, these assumptions result in a reward function of the form
+Together, Assumptions $1$ to $3$ are termed SANIA (Symmetric and Additive NIA).